BioSchemas/biohackathon2023-p23-report/paper.md

 [^nb_prof]: https://github.com/BioSchemas/bioschemas-validation/blob/main/scripts/Plots-Validation.ipynb

-### Property-based analysis
+### 2.1.1 Property-based analysis

-# Discussion and/or Conclusion
+# 3. Discussion and/or Conclusion

 We recommend to include some discussion or conclusion about your work.
 Feel free to modify the section title as it fits better to your manuscript.

-# Future work
+# 4. Future work

 And maybe you want to add a sentence or two on how you plan to continue.
 Please keep reading to learn about citations and references.

-For citations of references, we prefer the use of parenthesis, last name and year.
-If you use a citation manager, Elsevier – Harvard or American Psychological Association (APA) will work.
-If you are referencing web pages, software or so, please do so in the same way.
-Whenever possible, add authors and year.
-We have included a couple of citations along this document for you to get the idea.
-Please remember to always add DOI whenever available, if not possible, please provide alternative URLs.
-You will end up with an alphabetical order list by authors’ last name.

 # Jupyter notebooks, GitHub repositories and data repositories